paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 $ ansible-playbook desktop.yml --ask-become-pass
 ```

->Or run below when using ansible-vault for bookmarks | javaagent files
+>Or run below when using ansible-vault for your bookmarks | javaagent files

 ```shell
 $ ansible-playbook desktop.yml --ask-become-pass --ask-vault-pass